Lyn-DA/simply-meditation/README.md

 - The content making up the About Us, About Meditation and Connect Sections has been taken from https://meditateinireland.com/

 ### Code
-- The HTML and CSS used to create this website has been taken from and/or modified from the Love Running Project
+- The HTML and CSS used to create this website has been taken from and/or modified from the Code Institute Love Running Project.

 ## Acknowlegements
 I would like to take the opportunity to thank: